inmation/WebStudio-docs/GettingStarted/README.md

 The aim of the "Getting Started" section is to convey the key WebStudio concepts and to, as far as possible, provide a more or less linear path to learning the tool.
 To get the best out of this guide, it is recommended that you work along and try things out for yourself.
 To do so, you'll need access to a running inmation instance and have login credentials to connect to the core.
 Also make sure you have installed the `Examples_WebStudio_Demo_Data_V<n.nn>.json` as described on the [WebStudio root](../README.md) page.

-Let's quickly recap the main points from earlier:
+Let's quickly recap a few main points:

 - The WebStudio application is used to host interactive views, called [compilations](../ReferenceDocs/README.md#compilation), made up of one or more widgets.
 - The application runs in your browser of choice and is loaded using a URL that looks something this